CrazyFork/yooreeka/booknotes-the intelligent web.md

           clusters by associating them with other elements from the bottom up toward the global (super) cluster.

+          The agglomerative algorithms differ with respect to two things:
+            * The approach that they use for merging clusters at each step of the iteration
+            * The definition of the adjacency matrix

         divisive hierarchical algorithms:
           follows a top-down approach—it starts with the global (super) cluster and proceeds by dividing the data into smaller clusters.